unknownpgr/unknownpgr.github.io/README.md

 ## Alerts

 - Do not create files or directories in this repository manually.
 They will be deleted when new post is updated.
-- Use Slack GitHub for nofitifation.
+- Use Slack GitHub for notification.

 ## Root files

 - Files in `/root` of develop repository will be automatically copied to here.